-So, here is a list of online share trading platforms on our database that have some of the lowest trading fees on offer.
+Here is a list of online share trading platforms on our database that have some of the best lowest trading fees on offer.
 Although, bear in mind that often you get what you pay for.
 In some cases, the lower fees could mean the broker provides less functionality and features.
-If you are unsure of how to choose an online share trading platform, check out this article.
+Check out this article if you are unsure of how to choose an online share trading platform.

 Online share trading platform trading fees